1991 New Jersey Senate election: Education

 The Florio administration also received surprise opposition from the New Jersey Education Association, which had backed his election in 1989.
-After the passage of the Quality Education Act and strict new spending caps on local school boards, the NJEA endorsed a slate of legislative candidates which was almost exclusively Republican.
+After the passage of the Quality Education Act and strict new spending caps on local school boards, the NJEA endorsed a slate of legislative candidates that was almost exclusively Republican.
 The total slate included 46 Republicans and only three Democrats.

 Aftermath and legacy

-The Republican landslide gave the party control of the New Jersey Senate for the first time since 1978 and they would maintain it for a decade until 2001, when a tied Senate result necessitated a power-sharing agreement with the Democrats.
-Two years later, Governor Florio narrowly lost re-election to Christine Todd Whitman.